A day in the life No. 1 / Anya

 What do you think makes Aggy's corner different?

 Alongside our delicious coffee and food, we also have an amazing retail offering- ceramic keep cups, candles, glassware, cookbooks, leather goods, and lots more.
 Our space (before COVID-19) was also used for workshops, held by small, local businesses.
 My brother, Thom, is an amazing jeweller, and he holds soldiering sessions at Aggy's with his side hustle, The Fifth Lane, where attendees learn how to make their own fine rings.
 We have also held music lessons, watercolour workshops, cake making workshops, just to name a few.
-It is the perfect space for a small gathering of creatives.
+It is the perfect small for a small gathering of creatives.

 How are you still managing to stay open in these trying times?